 Up to two-thirds of invasive breast cancers are classified as hormone receptor positive (ER+/PR+), which means they have both estrogen receptor positive and progesterone receptor positive tumor receptor status.
 Such tumors are also either HER2 overexpressing (HER2+) or do not overexpress HER2 (HER2-).

-Compounds that oppose the production of estrogen in the body (i.e., aromatase inhibitors) or interfere with the binding of estrogen to estrogen receptors (for example, tamoxifen) are among those used to treat this type of breast cancer.
+Compounds that oppose the production of estrogen in the body (i.e., aromatase inhibitors) or interfere with the binding of estrogen to estrogen receptors (tamoxifen) are among those used to treat this type of breast cancer.
 It turns out that diet can also influence outcomes for those with ER+/PR+ breast cancer.

 Foods and spices that reduce the risk of ER+/PR+ breast cancer